laszloegri/laszloegri.github.io/_posts/2025-01-30-publications.markdown

   SODA 2014: 349–365

 - **List H-Coloring a Graph by Removing Few Vertices**
-  *Rajesh Hemant Chitnis, László Egri, Dániel Marx*
+  *Rajesh Chitnis, László Egri, Dániel Marx*
   ESA 2013: 313–324 (Co-winner of the ESA 2013 Best Paper Award)

 - **The Complexity of the List Homomorphism Problem for Graphs**